miltomasz/partymeter_mobi/README.md

-# Partymeter - for measuring the atmosphere and awsomeness in the clubs
+# Partymeter - measuring the atmosphere and awsomeness in clubs

-The app is simply for tracking events and parties in various clubs, pubs and restaurants.
+The app is designed for tracking events and parties in clubs, pubs and restaurants.
 User can vote yes or no for a given event.